Perfumers Jaques Polge, François Demachy.

 I loved Antaeus.
 It was unlike anything I knew.
 Also, I’d never smelled it on anyone else, so it suited my solo perfume trip.
 It was visceral and demanding and each time I put it on, it stopped me in my tracks.
 I first wore it in snowy weather, and it highlighted the cold woods of New England winter.
 Arpege and Joy were nothing like Antaeus, but they had prepared me.
 Unlike smelling Eau Sauvage in passing or lingering over a bottle of Joy, wearing Antaeus was a deliberate and public act.
 (I wasn’t modest in my dosing.)
 If the first period of my perfume fascination was reflective, Act II was expansive.

 [Sidebar: I think my questioning of marketing started early as well, with Antaeus as my primer.
-I already knew the myth of Herakles and Antaeus before Chanel.
-I thought the notion of associating a perfume with a character who symbolized cheating and the mundane and was odd until I realized that marketing wanted nothing more than a superficial image (hottie in a toga) and a link to the lofty/cultural (pretension).
+I already knew the myth of Hercules and Antaeus before Chanel.
+I thought the notion of associating a perfume with a character who symbolized the mundane and was odd until I realized that marketing wanted nothing more than a superficial image (hottie in a toga) and a link to the lofty/cultural (pretension).
 My thoughts on marketing, like marketing itself, may have evolved, but they haven’t really changed.]

 The end the formative years.

 (Image, Hercules and Antaeus by Isidro Gonzalez Velazquez and Juan Adan.)